skyler544/mtcg/documentation/README.md

-# Monster Trading Cards Game
+# Intro

+This is a RESTful trading card game written in Java.
+The assignment description,
+OpenAPI specification, and general documentation for the project can be found in
+the [documentation](documentation/) folder.
+All documentation and project organization was written
+and accomplished using [org-mode](https://orgmode.org/).
+Markdown and pdf versions of the documentation
+are also included.

-## Building
+# Building
-The supplied Makefile provides a more convenient way of compiling and running the project than the `mvn` commands.

-  1. Running `make` will compile the project.
-  2. Running `make run` will start the server.
-  3. Running `make uml` will generate the UML diagram.
-This requires the `plantuml` binary to be installed and available in your `$PATH`.
+The project Makefile can be used to build and test the project.
+Included
+integration tests in the form of shell scripts may need to be set as executable
+before they can be run.

+# Class Diagrams

+Class diagrams in the form of a PlantUML file are generated during the build
+process.
+You may compile and view them with the `Makefile` as well, though this
-  4. Running `make view-uml` will open the diagram in your system's default image viewer.
-On platforms other than Linux you will likely need to manually open it in your system's image viewer: `[project root]/target/generated-docs/mtcg.png`
+requires the `plantuml` executable.
+On platforms other than GNU/Linux you will
-  5. Running `make curl-script` will start the curl test script.
-  6. Running `make clean` will remove build artifacts.

-# Clean up tables between runs
-DROP TABLE IF EXISTS users, cards, trades, battles, rounds;
+probably need to manually open the generated class diagram image with your
+favorite image viewer.
+It will be output to `target/generated-docs/mtcg.png`